luanelandau/Annotation/README.md

 Before doing the annotation using RNA-seq data, one needs to trim the RNA, and control for quality.
 Therefore, this tool called https://github.com/FelixKrueger/TrimGalore uses cutadapt and fastqc to do this, and can easily be installed using conda environments.
 Therefore, I am currently working on that and will upload the scripts for this here.

 1) cutadapt and fastqc are trimmers for adaptors and quality check, respectively.
+2) hisat2 is for mapping your RNA reads into the genome.
+You can use multiple RNA-seq files or you can do it one by one.
+The manual recommends doing it per tissue.